mattfeng/hsf/2016/ipmi-server/README.md

 ## Write-up

 When we navigate to ``23.226.239.10``, we are greeted with a SuperMicro IPMI server login page.
-Looking up SuperMicro IPMI vulnerabilities, we stumble upon this link [http://serverfault.com/questions/606877/how-to-check-if-my-supermicro-ipmi-is-compromised-with-plaintext-admin-password] (http://serverfault.com/questions/606877/how-to-check-if-my-supermicro-ipmi-is-compromised-with-plaintext-admin-password).
+Looking up SuperMicro IPMI vulnerabilities, we stumble upon this link: [http://serverfault.com/questions/606877/how-to-check-if-my-supermicro-ipmi-is-compromised-with-plaintext-admin-password] (http://serverfault.com/questions/606877/how-to-check-if-my-supermicro-ipmi-is-compromised-with-plaintext-admin-password).
 It details that the plaintext password to the admin interface on IPMI devices can be accessed by connecting to the server motherboard on port 49152 and running ``GET /PSBlock``.

 ```bash
 $ telnet 23.226.239.10 49152